tomcatmanager/tomcatmanager/CONTRIBUTING.rst

 ``tests/war/context.xml`` which you can copy to the server if you don't have a context file you want to use.
-If you don't copy the context file, or if you don't specify the ``contextfile`` parameter, or the path you provide doesn't point to a valid context file, several of the tests will fail
+If you don't copy the context file, or if you don't specify the ``contextfile`` parameter, or the path you provide doesn't point to a valid context file, several of the tests will fail.
+The path in your context file will be ignored, but you must specify a docBase attribute which points to a real war file.

 .. note::